DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ```

 At the final step, we launch the amplification shader, which is very similar to dispatching compute groups.
-The shader runs 32 threads per group, so we need to dispatch just a `m_DrawTaskCount / 32` groups as in this
+The shader runs 32 threads per group, so we need to dispatch just a `m_DrawTaskCount / ASGroupSize` groups as in this
 example the task count is always a multiple of 32.

 ```cpp